 When I first started trying to pitch to speak at TedX events, I had NO IDEA what I was doing.
 I submitted several applications and all of them were rejected.
 Now, I thought my idea was pretty good, but obviously it wasn’t resonating.
 I had no idea about some of the TINIEST mistakes I was making on the application process until I hired a coach who had successfully landed four TedX talks on his own.

 Even though we had to work at it for a while and get through some rejections, it ended up with 5 different invitations to give TedX Talks.
 It’s always good to find someone who has been down the path before rather than just trying to make things work on your own.
-This process can be really frustrating to go through it on your own.
+This process can be really frustrating to go through it on your own, especially if nothing is converting with your freelance clients.

 The first one is really important because it’s your mindset!
 When you are in a funk and you have a roster of clients that you don’t like to work with, you will subconsciously hold yourself back from pitching.
 Why?
 Because your mind is saying, “Oh, we don’t want any more clients like that.
 If working and bringing on freelance clients means being as frustrated as I have been with this group of clients then…NO THANKS!
 I’m not pitching.”